-6.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern to a member of the safeguarding team and then log the information onto CPoms.
-Any concerns should be passed to the DSL or safeguarding team without delay - and all concerns should be recorded within 24 hours on CPoms.

-6.2 Any information recorded will be kept on CPOMS and not with the child's academic file.
+- 6.1 If staff are concerned about the welfare or safety of any child at our school they will report their concern to a member of the safeguarding team and then log information on the school's CPOMS system.
+Any concerns should be passed to the DSL or the safeguarding team without delay. - 6.2 Any hard copies of information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file.
 These files will be the responsibility of the DSL.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.

-6.3 Child protection information will only be kept in the file and this file will be kept up to date.
+Information will also be stored on the electronic system CPoms the safeguarding team are the only members of the school community with access to all information.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 6.3 Child protection information will only be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored here.
-All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life.

-6.4 When a child leaves our school, the DSL (or a member of the team) will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
-We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
+All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life. - 6.4 When a child leaves our school, the DSL (or a member of the team) will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
+We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Local Authority.
-We are compliant with GDPR requirements, any CP documents leaving the school site will be signed in/out of school.
-The full GDPR policy can be found on our school website.